syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Scrolling.md

 {% endhighlight %}

 ### Vertical Over Scroll Mode
-[VerticalOverScrollMode](https://help.syncfusion.com/cr/xamarin/sfdatagrid) property allows you to enable or disable the bouncing effect in the SfDataGrid.
-By Default, `SfDataGrid.VerticalOverScrollMode` value is `Bounce` which enables the bouncing effect.
-And `SfDataGrid.VerticalOverScrollMode.
-None` disables the bouncing effect.
+[SfDataGrid.VerticalOverScrollMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~VerticalOverScrollMode.html) property allows you to customize the bouncing behavior of the SfDataGrid.

+ `SfDataGrid.VerticalOverScrollMode` is of type `VerticalScrollMode`(http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~VerticalOverScrollMode.html) which has the below two modes.
+ * `Bounce` - It allows the SfDataGrid to have bouncing effect. the default value of `SfDataGrid.VerticalOverScrollMode` is `Bounce`
+ * `None` - It disables the bouncing effect in SfDataGrid.

 The below code illustrates the how to enable the bouncing effect in SfDataGrid.
 {% tabs %}